integrated-application-development/sonar-delphi/README.md

 various open-source maintainers in the intervening years.
 In 2018, it was revived as a Monash University student project for [IntegraDev](https://www.integradev.com.au).

-Since 2019, the plugin has been maintained by IntegraDev.
+Since 2019, the project has been maintained by IntegraDev.

 Features
 -------